wp-plugins/buddypress-registration-groups-1/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin show Private or Hidden groups? =

+No, it does not.

+= Is the plugin configurable? =

+Not currently.
+I am planning to add an admin area that allows for re-ordering of groups, toggling group visibility, and more.

 = What if the plugin doesn't work? =

-Hit me up on my website (http://hardlyneutral.com) and let me know.
+Hit me up on my website and let me know.
 I only do this in my spare time, so don't expect a super quick response :)

 == Screenshots ==
 1. Screenshot of the plugin listing three groups on the new user registration page.